Table of Contents

 Month3: Data Visualization

-- Learn Data Visualization: Understand how to create visual representations of data to uncover patterns and insights.
-Focus on libraries like Matplotlib, Seaborn, and Plotly.
+- Learn Data Visualization: Understand how to create visual representation of data to highlight patterns and insights.
+Focus on libraries such as Matplotlib, Seaborn and Plotly.

-- Create Dashboards: Build simple dashboards to present insights using tools like Tableau or Power BI.
+- Create Dashboards: Build a single dashboard to present insights using devices such as Tableau or Power BI.

 - Key Tools/ Technologies: Matplotlib, Seaborn, Plotly, Tableau